Freischuetz-Digital/proofMEIdata/README.md

 Building
 --------

-For building a .XAR package you need apache-ANT installed on your machine and an isntance of saxon9he.jar.
+For building a .XAR package you need apache-ANT installed on your machine.
 Use the following command for building:

 ```
-ant -lib PATH\TO\SAXON.jar
+ant
 ```

 Latest Version 0.5.0alpha
 -------------------------

-- this version has mere documentary purposes and documents the latest status from the database beoreswitching to github development.
+- this version has mere documentary purposes and documents the latest status from the database before switching to github development.

 License
 -------